 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Performance of large results sets

-This topic contains 11 replies, has 2 voices, and was last updated by Ernest Marcinko 3 years ago.
+- This topic has 11 replies, 2 voices, and was last updated 6 years, 2 months ago by

 The client has 400 items loaded, with 24 items being displayed on each page.
 The initial page load takes 10 seconds or more on a pretty powerful server.
 I have not looked at scaling images down for these thumbnail views, so the images are still full res and rather large.
 But I don’t understand why its loading all 400 items that are mostly sitting behind pages that are not currently active/in view.